Chowan Hawks

 The Chowan Hawks are the athletic teams that represent Chowan University, located in Murfreesboro, North Carolina, in NCAA Division II intercollegiate sports.

 The Hawks compete as members of the Conference Carolinas for 18 of the 21 sports with football and women's bowling as an associate member of the Central Intercollegiate Athletic Association (CIAA).
 Chowan will begin competition in Acrobatics and Tumbling and Esports in 2020–2021.
 The Acrobatics and Tumbling program is sanctioned by the National Collegiate Acrobatics and Tumbling Association (NCATA), while Esports is sanctioned through National Association of Collegiate Esports (NACE).

 Chowan has been a full member of Conference Carolinas as a full member since the 2019–20 season, and was formerly also a member of the National Christian College Athletic Association and the USA South Athletic Conference of the NCAA's Division III, and the CIAA from 2009–10 to 2018–19.

 History

-On September 24, 2007, the Central Intercollegiate Athletic Association, established in 1912 and the oldest black athletic conference in United States, announced that Chowan would join the conference for its 2008 football season.
-Chowan will initially enter the conference to participate in only football.
-Before the addition of Chowan, the CIAA consisted only of historically African-American institutions of higher education.
-In joining the CIAA (which sponsors 16 men’s and women’s championships annually), Chowan continues its membership in the National Collegiate Athletic Association (NCAA) Division II.
-In October 2008, the CIAA Board of Trustees voted to accept Chowan University as a full member of the CIAA.
-Chowan accepted, and thus became the first non-HBCU member of the CIAA, and will participate in all sports officially for the 2009 fall season.
+On September 24, 2007, the Central Intercollegiate Athletic Association (CIAA), established in 1912 and the oldest black athletic conference in United States, announced that Chowan would join the conference for its 2008 football season.
+Chowan initially entered the CIAA as a football-only member, continuing its membership at the NCAA Division II-level.
+In joining the CIAA (which sponsors 16 men’s and women’s championships annually).
+In October 2008, the CIAA's board of trustees voted to accept Chowan as a full member.
+Chowan then became the first non-HBCU member of the CIAA, participating in all sports beginning with the 2009–2010 academic year.